 ON The day

-- Horse and rider combinations must present to gear check a minimum of 15 minutes before allocated ride times.
-If for any reason the rider wishes to scratch from a class on the day, it is imperative that they let gear check know ASAP, so other participants and judges can know as soon as possible.
+Horse and rider combinations must present to gear check a minimum of 10 minutes before allocated ride times.
+If for any reason the rider wishes to scratch from a class on the day, it is imperative that they let gear check or OC know ASAP, so other participants and judges can know as soon as possible.

-- Gear check will inform riders when they present, if the class is running early or late, so that riders can decide on their course of action.
+The Gear Check Steward will inform riders when they present, if the class is running early or late, so that riders can decide on their course of action.

-- Allocated numbers are to be displayed on bridle/saddle.
-Ensure the Judge identifies your number as you present, (if the judge is still writing, you can ride around the Arena once more) the judge will indicate starting with signal of whistle or car horn etc. You may then proceed to enter the arena within the time allowed.
+Ensure the Judge or Writer identifies your number as you present, the judge will indicate starting with signal of bell or car horn etc. You may then proceed to enter the arena within the time allowed of 45 seconds.

 Test sheets will not become available until the judge has signed off on the results, and results have been posted.

 It is forbidden to access anyone else’s test sheets without permission.

 It is expected that all riders are to help pack away the arenas at the end of the competition day.